geovedi/book-notes/2022/the-future-is-analog.notes.md

 ## Introduction
 - Introduction
-  - The author recounts a trip to South Korea to speak about his book, "The Revenge of Analog."
+  - Sax recounts a trip to South Korea to speak about his book, "The Revenge of Analog."
-  - The conference focused on emerging digital technologies, but the author remained interested in the analog future.
+  - The conference focused on emerging digital technologies, but Sax remained interested in the analog future.
-  - The author's background in witnessing the rise of digital technology and its promises is discussed.
+  - Sax's background in witnessing the rise of digital technology and its promises is discussed.
 - The Digital Promise
-  - The author reflects on the rapid transformation brought about by digital technology.
+  - Sax reflects on the rapid transformation brought about by digital technology.
   - The promise of the digital future included consistent improvements and advancements across all aspects of life.
   - Moore's Law, predicting exponential growth in computer power, was seen as proof of the inevitable digital future.
   - The digital transformation was hailed as progress, and various aspects of life were rapidly digitized.